 If you target your marketing based on the presumption that your clients have a 50/50 male to female split, but the truth is that your clients are 80% female, then your targeted marketing is not going to be as effective.

 Likewise, if you are aiming your marketing at a very niche legal sector but you’re only gaining a few percentages of clients from that niche, then something has gone wrong.

 Fine-tuning your lawyer marketing ideas will be very reliant on the audience research that you do.
 Failing to understand just who their audience is and aiming for too broad a client range is one of the most common mistakes that law firms make when marketing.
 You can use all of the lawyer marketing best practices, but if you’re casting a too-wide net, then you’re not going to catch what you want to catch.

 Mistake #2 – SEO & Content

-This can be a confusing area, which is why so many law firms make mistakes with it.
+This can be a confusing area, which is why so many law firms make mistakes with law firm SEO.
 Search Engine Optimization (SEO) is simply using your available resources in order to rank higher on search engines like Google.
-Appearing high up on page one of a Google search engine results pageis the goal, and the number of clicks that you can get from a client search query can dramatically increase.
+Appearing high up on page one of a Google search engine results page is the goal, and the number of clicks that you can get from a client search query can dramatically increase.

 The higher that you appear on a search engine results page, the more visible your law firm becomes.